Medisave Limit 2023

-Don’t worry, this is not another milestone in CPF that you definitely have to hit, by hook or by crook.
+Don’t worry; this is not another milestone in CPF that you must hit by hook or by crook.

 The Basic Healthcare Sum (BHS) is simply an estimate of an amount you should keep handy in your CPF MediSave account to care for your healthcare needs in your retirement years.

-But just in case you ever need to use it (touchwood) your MediSave can be used for:
+But just in case you ever need to use it (touch wood), your MediSave can be used for the following:

 - A range of approved treatments and healthcare needs